-software are learned and practiced.
+This course prepares students to apply the AutoCAD software to practical design problems.
+Features of the AutoCAD software are learned and practiced.
 Team interactions are encouraged using the Windows NT operating system to communicate and share information.
 Periodic oral reports and a final written report are required.
 Prerequisite: ERG 107 or equivalent.

-displacement vectors, particle kinematics and projectile motion kinetics of particles using Newton's Law.
+This course is a study of forces, vector quantities and moments, resultants of force systems, simple static equilibrium, displacement vectors, particle kinematics and projectile motion kinetics of particles using Newton's Law.
 (3 hours lecture-3 hour laboratory) Prerequisite or corequisite: MAT 251.